Now Accepting New Patients ยท Same-Week Appointments

 Frequently Asked Questions

-Am I a candidate for SCS?
+Am I a candidate for spinal cord stimulation?

-What happens during the trial period?
+What happens during the SCS trial?

 Does insurance cover SCS?

-SCS is covered by Medicare and most commercial insurers for approved indications (FBSS, CRPS, refractory neuropathic pain) when documentation supports failed conservative treatment.
-Our office handles the prior authorization process, which typically requires detailed medical records.
+SCS is covered by Medicare and most commercial insurers for approved indications โ€” including FBSS, CRPS, and refractory neuropathic pain โ€” when documentation supports failure of appropriate conservative treatment.
+The prior authorization process requires detailed medical records.
+Our office manages the authorization process and coordinates with your insurance company on your behalf.

-Medical Disclaimer: Educational content only.
-Consult Dr. Qureshi for personalized advice.
+Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
+Individual results vary.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144

 Ready to get relief?